gatsbyjs/gatsby/docs/docs/html-generation.md

 ## Webpack

-For the first step, we use webpack to build an optimized Node.js bundle.
+For the first step, Use webpack to build an optimized Node.js bundle.
 The entry point for this is called `static-entry.js`

 ## static-entry.js